 In an effort to increase privacy, technology gatekeepers led by Apple, are reducing the ability to track where users are on the web and between apps.
 These changes will require a shift in advertising techniques and the result will increase the importance of first party data.

 In 2019 Safari and Firefox started hamstringing third-party cookies both on desktop and mobile browsers.
-In 2020 the new version of Microsoft Edge began to block third-party cookies by default and even Google, who makes most of their money from ad sales, announced Chrome was going to begin limiting third-party cookies in 2022.
-With iOS 14.5, launching in the Spring of 2021, Apple is additionally taking aim at in-app tracking.
+In 2020 the new version of Microsoft Edge began to block third-party cookies by default and even Google, who makes most of their money from ad sales, announced Chrome was going to begin limiting third-party cookies in 2023.
+With iOS 14.5, which launched in the Spring of 2021, Apple is additionally taking aim at in-app tracking.

 We’ve all seen those cookie banners pop up around the web; the change in iOS apps is similar.
 But instead of ignoring cookie banners, users will have to choose “Allow Tracking” or “Ask App Not to Track”.
 And by “Ask App…” Apple means it will physically prevent apps from using known trackers.